U.S. Polo Assn. Celebrates The United States Winter Polo Season As Official Sponsor Of The USPA National Polo Center (NPC)

+(MENAFN- ACN NewsWire) U.S. Polo Assn.
+Celebrates the United States Winter Polo Season as Official Sponsor of the USPA National Polo Center (NPC)

-(MENAFN- ACCESSWIRE) WEST PALM BEACH, FL / ACCESSWIRE / February 1, 2024 / U.S. Polo Assn. , the official brand of the United States Polo Association (USPA), celebrates this season as the official sponsor of the new USPA National Polo Center (NPC), with exclusive naming rights to Field One as the U.S. Polo Assn.
+West Palm Beach, FL, Feb 1, 2024 - (ACN Newswire) - U.S. Polo Assn. , the official brand of the United States Polo Association (USPA), celebrates this season as the official sponsor of the new USPA National Polo Center (NPC), with exclusive naming rights to Field One as the U.S. Polo Assn.
 Stadium Field as well as Field One's game scoreboard.
 Regarded as one of the world's premier facilities for the sport of polo, NPC features even more new and exciting branded updates for fans of the sport and the brand this 2024 season.

 The USPA National Polo Center and U.S. Polo Assn. are proud to activate new navy and white sponsorship signage surrounding the U.S. Polo Assn.
 Stadium Field, branded golf carts for polo player award ceremonies, and the grand opening of the U.S. Polo Assn.
 MVP Lounge.
 Located in the Pavilion, the MVP Lounge is home to the luxurious Sunday Polo Brunch, where first-class dining, champagne, and take-home gifts are offered to event attendees on the action-packed sidelines overlooking the Grandstands.
 NPC staff also received fashionable upgrades with custom-designed, branded uniforms, all created by U.S. Polo Assn. with the instantly recognizable, iconic double-horsemen logo.